0xDBFB7/fluorescence_photon_counting/README.md

 The Edmund filter was unmounted glass.
 Also, these thin-film filters do not extend to the edge of the glass.
 Edge-blackening (\"inked\") filters

-The wavelength can also be shifted by a few nm over the temperature range 0 to 50
+The wavelength can also be shifted by a few nm over temperature.

 The LED was about 3 cm away, and put through a  3 mm aperture in a piece of PVC pipe.
 The output from the filter was directly into the 1 mm